Crownor/bark-action/README.md

 - `url`: The address that will be redirected to the url (when sending, URL parameters need to be encoded)
 - `automaticallyCopy`: When this parameter is carried, the content will be automatically copied to the clipboard
 - `copy`: When carrying this parameter, only the value of this parameter will be copied
+- `group`: Specify the group of push messages.
+Push messages can be viewed by group in the history.
+- `icon`: Specify push message icon
+- `level`: Set timely notifications

 For more information, please check out [Finb/Bark](https://github.com/Finb/Bark).